-Step 1) - Download openssh to your iPod Touch/iPhone by going into Cydia and typing in openssh into the search panel.
-Once you see openssh on the search results click it and install open ssh.
-Once open ssh has been installed exit Cydia and continue to step 2…
+Step 1) Download OpenSSH to your iPod Touch or iPhone by going into Cydia and typing in OpenSSH into the search panel.
+Once you see OpenSSH on the search results click it and install.
+Once it has been installed exit Cydia and continue to step 2…

-Step 2) - The next thing you need to do is install a program called winscp to your computer.
-This program will allow you to take files off your iPod Touch/iPhone with an easy to use GUI (Graphical User Interface).
+Step 2) The next thing you need to do is install a program called Winscp to your computer.
+This program will allow you to take files off your iPod Touch or iPhone with an easy to use GUI (Graphical User Interface).

 Once you click the / Button (Which is the Root Directory Shortcut) the next thing you are going to do is click the User file directory as shown below.
 This is where all your dump files are saved and stored through Pirni…

 Once you are inside the User File Directory you should now see your log file.
 Drag the Log file to your Desktop and then Exit Winscp as you are now done using the program.
 Winscp is a useful program if you need to access your iPod Touch or iPhones internal File Structure.
 Now that you know how to use Winscp you can use this useful program anytime you want.

 Step 4) Now that your Log File has been successfully transferred to your computer you are now going to need to download an application that will analyze the dump file called WireShark.

 With WireShark successfully downloaded to your computer double click the setup.exe and install it to your computer.
 When it asks you if you want to install WinPcap click no because you will not need this functionality while analyzing your dump file.